Cruise Through the Holidays with Grace and Gratitude

-Gratitude has been on our minds a lot this holiday season.
-And although it is something that should be practiced year round, it comes into sharper focus near the holidays.
-In our second series of three, we dig into the science of gratitude, holiday stressors and how mindshift can play a critical role in your physical and emotional well being.
+Gratitude has been on our minds a lot this holiday season, and although it is something that should be practiced year round, it comes into sharper focus near the holidays.
+In our second series of three, we dig into the science of gratitude, holiday stressors, and how shifting your mindset can play a critical role in your physical and emotional wellbeing.
 The Vedic sages who discovered Ayurveda always knew that gratitude is a key practice for health at all levels.
+Take a peak at our other blog on gratitude here.

 Gratitude has been thoroughly studied over the last twenty years and the findings are worth paying attention to.
 When focusing on gratitude amazing things happen in the brain and body.
 The benefits of practicing gratitude have been linked to decreases in depression, increasing good-will towards others and feeling more satisfied in daily relationships.
 The best part about feeding gratitude is that it is free and relatively easy to practice.
 By investing a little time and effort not only will your individual well being improve, it will also positively impact everyone around you.